Aerial-View-on-Zermatt-Valley-and-Matterhorn-Peak-in-the-Morning-Switzerland

 Cons

-• Can get very crowded during peak season
+• Can feel busy during peak tourist seasons

 Eiger Mountain & Soul Resort – $$$